xbrandx/smashit-milktea-info/README.md

 ---

-_Thank you for your support and for enjoying Smash the Milktea!_
+_Thank you for your support and for enjoying SmashIt: Milktea!_